 Bluefish

-Based on the 2021 management track stock assessment conducted by the Northeast Fisheries Science Center, bluefish are overfished, but were not experiencing overfishing in 2019.
-The updated stock assessment incorporated data through 2019.
-SSB in 2019 was estimated to be 211 million pounds, which is 95% of the SSB threshold of 222 million pounds.
-Fishing mortality (F) in 2019 was estimated to be 0.172, below the F threshold (FMSY PROXY= F35% =0.181).
-Although fishing mortality was below the threshold in 2018 and 2019, fishing mortality exceeded the updated threshold every year from 1985 to 2017.
-The largest recruitment in the time series occurred in 1989 at 98 million fish, and the lowest recruitment was in 2016 at 29 million fish.
-Recruitment over the last 10 years has varied around the time series average of 46 million fish.
-A research track stock assessment is scheduled for November of 2022.
+Fishing mortality (F) in 2022 was estimated to be 0.152, which is 64% of the overfishing threshold of 0.239.
+Although fishing mortality was below the threshold in 2022, fishing mortality exceeded the updated threshold every year from 1985 to 2017, except 2008.
+The largest recruitment in the time series occurred in 1985 at 353 million fish, and the lowest recruitment was in 2016 at 70 million fish.
+Recruitment has increased every year since 2019, but has remined below the time series average over the past 12 years except in 2022.
+The next management track stock assessment for bluefish is scheduled for 2025.

 Atlantic Coastal Management